 b) not be obscured.

-20. When the headlamps are switched on and the vehicle’s front wheels are pointing in the straight-ahead position:
+18. When the headlamps are switched on and the motorcycle’s front wheel is pointing in the straight ahead position:

-a) the centre of a headlamp beam must be either parallel to or to the left of the longitudinal centreline of the vehicle, and
+a) the headlamp beam must be either parallel to or to the left of the longitudinal centreline of the motorcycle, and

 b) the centre of a main-beam headlamp beam must be either parallel to or dipping down from the horizontal, and

-c) the centre of a dipped-beam headlamp beam must dip at an angle specified by the vehicle or lamp manufacturer, or:
+c) the centre of a dipped-beam headlamp beam must dip at an angle specified by the motorcycle or lamp manufacturer, or

 i.
 3–3.5% for a symmetric beam pattern, or

-21. The dipped-beam headlamps must illuminate the road ahead for 50 m in normal darkness.
+19. The dipped beam headlamps must illuminate the road ahead for 50m in normal darkness.

-23. A device fitted to a vehicle that allows the headlamps to flash must:
+20. A device fitted to a motorcycle that allows the headlamps to flash must:

 a) make the headlamps flash alternately at a frequency of 1–2 Hertz, and